 - Cook in about half the time of a crockpot.

 - Delayed timer so that you can soak oatmeal AND cook in one step instead of two.

 - Energy saver green appliance using up to 60% less energy.

 - Rice cooker (soaks AND cooks in one step using the delay timer feature).

 - Easy clean-up.

 From a practical and aesthetic standpoint, here are the few differences I’ve noted.

-- I prefer making bone broth in the stoneware stockpot simply because it doesn’t require topping up with water.
-Stoneware doesn’t breath like clay does, hence the broth doesn’t simmer down as quickly.
+- The stoneware stockpot simply because it doesn’t require topping up with water.
+Stoneware doesn’t breathe like clay does, hence the broth doesn’t simmer down as quickly.
 On the other hand, if you like to make homemade bouillon cubes, reduction sauces, or homemade sweetened condensed milk, the clay stockpot would be a better choice.

 - If you plan to keep the stockpot on your kitchen counter, the clay or the stoneware model might look better depending on your color scheme.
 My kitchen is black and white so the stoneware model is more striking.

 In conclusion, it is ultimately up to you to decide which Vitaclay bone broth/slow cooker is best based on your intended usage pattern.
-I hope my observations above prove helpful to your decision-making process!
+The similarities and differences itemized above can hopefully prove helpful to your decision!

-By the way, if you intend to get one this Christmas season, use coupon code WISE25 to get 10% off the model of your choice.
+By the way, if you intend to try one of these wonderful appliances for yourself, use coupon code WISE25 to get 10% off the model of your choice.